westerveltco/django-email-relay/README.md

 ## Configuration

 ### Relay Service

+At a minimum, you should configure how the relay service will connect to your SMTP server, which depending on your SMTP server can include any or all the following Django settings:

+- `EMAIL_HOST`
+- `EMAIL_PORT`
+- `EMAIL_HOST_USER`
+- `EMAIL_HOST_PASSWORD`

+Additionally, the service can be configured using any setting available to Django by default, for example if you want to set a default from email (`DEFAULT_FROM_EMAIL`) or a common subject prefix (`EMAIL_SUBJECT_PREFIX`).

 Configuration of the relay service differs depending on whether you are using the provided Docker image or the management command within a Django project.